eo33/ecommerce-app/README.md

 1. Develop a user-friendly cart interface that displays a clear summary of the items, quantities, and individual prices.(DONE)
 1. Implement functionality that enables users to modify the quantities of items directly within the cart interface.
 (DONE)
 1. Integrate a simple process that allows users to remove items from the cart with minimal effort.
 (DONE)
 1. Calculate and display the total price of the items in the cart, considering any taxes or fees that may apply.
+(DONE)
 1. Implement a persistent shopping cart functionality that remains accessible throughout the user's browsing session.
 (DONE)
 1. Integrate dynamic updates to the shopping cart interface to reflect changes in quantities and items without requiring a page refresh.
 (DONE)